In this interview, we speak with Richard Jacobs of Speak Easy Marketing, Inc. about how he generated 400,000+ organic visits by wr

 About Richard Jacobs

-Speakeasy Marketing, Inc marketing manager, Richard Jacobs, helps lawyers who practice personal injury, divorce, bankruptcy, criminal defense, DUI, estate planning, and other practice areas use direct marketing strategies (such as Google Adwords) to attract a consistent stream of quality, retainer-paying clients.
+Speakeasy Marketing, Inc marketing manager, Richard Jacobs, helps lawyers who practice personal injury, divorce, bankruptcy, criminal defense, DUI, estate planning, and other practice areas use direct marketing strategies (such as Google Ads) to attract a consistent stream of quality, retainer-paying clients.